top of page

 • ENG-W131 Reading, Writing, and Inquiry: Conflicts of Culture and Capitalism (First-year composition course; 6 sections of 23 students each; 2021–2023)

-Graduate Assistant, Department of English, Indiana University
+Teaching Assistant, Department of English, Indiana University

 • ENG-L260 Introduction to Advanced Study of Literature: Island Stories, Professor Ivan Kreilkamp (Introductory literary criticism course; 1 section of 26 students; Fall 2024)